What is a Debenture?

 Debentures requiring dating on the day filed.
 Then they rank on the date filed (created), unless a lender has arranged a deed of priority.

-A negative pledge happens when you then wish to give a dividend on your company to another.
+A negative pledge happens when you wish to give a dividend to another.

 Can a debenture have a personal guarantee included?

-When a high street bank or another business lender is involved, your lender then will advise you they require a guarantee before executing the debenture and filed at the company house.
-When this takes place, you, therefore, need to seek independent advice before signature.
+When a high street bank or another business lender is involved, your lender will advise you they require a guarantee before executing the transaction and filing at the company house.
+When this takes place, you therefore need to seek independent advice before signature.

-Debentures may then be enforced and realised typically due to insolvency; the floating charge assets usually are set aside for unsecured creditors by an agreed amount.
+Debentures may then be enforced and realised typically due to insolvency.
+The floating charge assets usually remain set aside for unsecured creditors by an agreed amount.

-This therefore ensures unsecured creditors remain included, so the debenture does not, then encapsulate all the assets.
+This therefore ensures that unsecured creditors remain included, so the debenture does not, then encapsulates all the assets.

 Floating charges secure preference claims for repayment when your Limited company enters insolvency.

-Repayment preference though is uncertain versus all other creditors.
+Repayment preference though remains uncertain versus all other creditors.
 When your company enters insolvency, any receipt of money that becomes free for creditors of the company, remain shared in a set order.
-The order is:
+The order:

 - Secured creditors.
-They either have a registered legal charge, mortgage, or a fixed charge.
+They either have a registered legal charge, mortgage, or fixed charge.

 - Preferential creditors.
 Debt owed to former employees.
 (Arrears of wages and holiday pay).